dmnfarrell/snipgenie/README.md

   -c, --custom          apply custom filters
   -a ALIGNER, --aligner ALIGNER
-                        aligner to use, bwa, subread, bowtie or minimap2 -b, --buildtree       whether to build a phylogenetic tree, requires RaXML -N BOOTSTRAPS, --bootstraps BOOTSTRAPS
+                        aligner to use, bwa, subread, bowtie or minimap2 -p PLATFORM, --platform PLATFORM
+                        sequencing platform, change to ont if using oxford nanopore -b, --buildtree       whether to build a phylogenetic tree, requires RaXML -N BOOTSTRAPS, --bootstraps BOOTSTRAPS
                         number of bootstraps to build tree